aleksandramrozek/aleksandramrozek/README.md

 ---

 ### How to reach me 📮 ?
-email - aleksandra.mrozek@stud.leuphana.de]
+E-mail - aleksandra.mrozek@stud.leuphana.de]

-Thank you for visiting my GitHub profile <3
+Thank you for visiting my GitHub profile 💕